For Series A B2B SaaS · Allston Labs

 Multi-channel orchestration

-Email + LinkedIn + phone, coordinated.
+Email + LinkedIn + phone, coordinated, not three siloed channels.
 1.4-1.8x cumulative reply over single-channel.
-The orchestration layer that hides the channel complexity from the AE.
+The orchestration that hides the channel complexity from the AE.

 What we do for Series A B2B SaaS.

-We operate the upstream so your AEs operate the sales motion.
+We run the upstream so your AEs run the sales motion.

-First call is a free 30-minute review of your existing sending estate, sequence library, and reply discipline.
-We identify the three highest-leverage fixes.
-If those three fixes are inside your team's bandwidth, we send you on your way with the chapter references.
+The first call is a free 30-minute review of your sending estate, sequence library, and reply discipline.
+We name the three highest-leverage fixes.
+If they are inside your team's bandwidth, you walk with the chapter references.
 If they are not, we scope an engagement.

-We are engineers, not a tool.
-The infrastructure lives under your entity (your domains, your DNS, your accounts).
-The operator on call is a forward-deployed engineer, not a CSM.
-If your stack needs custom enrichment, custom routing, or custom intent integration — we write it.
+We are an engineering team.
+The infrastructure lives under your entity — your domains, your DNS, your accounts.
+The operator on call writes code.
+If your stack needs custom enrichment, custom routing, or a custom intent integration, we ship it the same week.

 Case in production.